pdelfino/learning-from-data/ml-project/readme.md

 $ \sqrt[n]{k} $

-No caso, como a amostra é n = 699.
-Temos a raiz aproximada de k = 26.
+No caso,  a amostra é n = 699.
+Assim, a raiz aproximada é k = 26.